Actindo-AG/Documentation/EDI/UserInterface/01_Exports.md

 ![Edit mapping settings](../../Assets/Screenshots/EDI/Operation/MappingSettingsCreated.png "[Edit mapping settings]")

-Use the *Mapping settings* tab to specify some basic data that is needed to be able to map the *Actindo* data source attributes with the EDIFACT massage fields.
+Use the *Mapping settings* tab to specify some basic data that is needed to be able to send the EDIFACT message.
+This tab is only visible if you have successfully saved both the settings and the file settings in the corresponding tabs.

 - *Return format*
    Edit this drop-down list to select the return format.
 Use *EDI* for EDIFACT massages.

  - *Convert to charset (Iconv)*
    Edit the standard encoding your business partner require, for example UTF-8.
+The *DataHub Exporter* needs this information to convert the message correctly.

  - *Sender*
-   Edit your company's GLN (Global location number), if desired.
+   Edit your company's GLN (Global location number).

 - *Sender identification code qualifier*
    Edit your company's identification code qualifier, if desired